badsectorlabs/ludus/docs/docs/infrastructure-operations/cluster.md

 ```

 5. Run `ifup ludusnat` to bring up the interface
-6. Edit `/etc/dnsmasq.d/dnsmasq-<interface>.conf` and change `interface=vmbr1000` to `interface=ludusnat`
+6. Edit `/etc/dnsmasq.d/dnsmasq-<interface>.conf` and change `interface=vmbr1000` to `interface=ludusnat` as well as both instances of `dhcp-option=vmbr1000` to `dhcp-option=ludusnat`
 7. Run `systemctl restart dnsmasq`
 8. Run `ifdown vmbr1000`
 9. Run `ludus migrate sdn run`
 10. Check the routing table with `ip route show` and make sure all `10.x.0.0/16` routes end in `dev ludusnat`.
 If not remove them and re-add them
-11. VMs that have been migrated to the SDN will still have their old MTU and should be rebooted.
-12. Manually move the VMs in the `ADMIN` pool to the `ludusnat` interface and reboot to fix their MTU.

 ```
 ip route del 10.1.0.0/16 via 192.0.2.101 dev vmbr1000
 ip route add 10.1.0.0/16 via 192.0.2.101 dev ludusnat
 ```

+11. VMs that have been migrated to the SDN will still have their old MTU and should be rebooted.
+12. Manually move the VMs in the `ADMIN` pool to the `ludusnat` interface and reboot to fix their MTU.